annaesvensson/yellow-publish/style-guide.md

 # Style guide

-You should use the following guidelines for Datestrom Yellow:
+You should use the following guidelines for Datenstrom Yellow:

 * Good technology is useful in function and aesthetic.
 * Good technology is simple to use and adjust.